North is epicenter of infected deer

 Having to dress a deer only to put the meat in the freezer while sending a portion off for testing is a constant, unwelcome reminder the disease could turn up in a hunter's territory at any time.
 He knows hunters who cook and eat the venison while fresh, but "you don't look down at that piece of meat on your fork the same way," he said.

-The disease remains predominantly in three rural counties in Northwest Arkansas, according to the state Game and Fish Commission.
+The disease remains predominantly in three rural counties in northwestern Arkansas, according to the state Game and Fish Commission.

 At least one case has been found in 13 of Arkansas' 75 counties, all in northern Arkansas.
 Independence County has the farthest eastern confirmed case.
 Scott County is the farthest south, and only one case has been confirmed since 2016.

-Commission testing of samples sent in by hunters since September found 153 cases of the disease as of Dec.
+Commission testing of samples sent in by hunters since September 2019 found 153 cases of the disease as of Dec.
 3. The number of samples tested was 4,228.
-This compares with the 246 cases from September 2018 through February when 7,500 deer were tested.
+This compares to the 246 cases from September 2018, through February 2019 when 7,500 deer were tested.

 The commission declared 19 counties in the northwest corner of the state as a chronic wasting disease management zone.
 Commission regulations make it illegal to transport deer or elk killed in the zone to anywhere else in the state except for low-impact items: antlers and cleaned skulls, meat with all bones removed, cleaned teeth, hides and finished taxidermy products.

-Deer and elk killed in Boone, Carroll, Madison and Newton counties can't be taken outside those four counties except for the low-impact items.
+Deer and elk killed in Carroll, Madison, Boone and Newton counties can't be taken outside those four counties except for the low-impact items.

 Submitting samples for testing is voluntary.
 The Centers for Disease Control and Prevention strongly recommends testing meat before eating it when hunting in areas where the disease is present, according to the commission's website.
 Game and Fish facilities, drop-off containers, veterinarians and taxidermists will accept samples.